 And the 2009-2010 Postgrad Creative Writers at Aberystwyth

-April 2010 ~ My short story "The Respect of Stone" placed in the top 50 of 1200 manuscripts in
+April 2010 ~ "The Respect of Stone" placed in the top 50 of 1200 short story manuscripts in

-the 2010 SLS Literary Seminars Contest, giving me a discount for the 2010 SLS Kenya program in December.
+the 2010 Summer Literary Seminars Contest, earning da discount to attend the 2010 SLS Kenya program in December.